keithfma/keithfma.github.io/_posts/2023-09-02-uncertaintext.md

 </style>

-In scientific writing, the typical ways to report uncertainty are with the friendly plus-or-minus sign, e.g., 1.5 ± 0.05, or the more concise but more cryptic parenthesis notation, e.g., 1.5(5).
+In scientific writing, the typical ways to report uncertainty are with the friendly plus-or-minus sign, e.g., 1.5 ± 0.05, or the more concise parenthesis notation, e.g., 1.5(5).

 These representations are understood to give a range within which the true value is likely to fall -- the textual equivalent of error bars in a plot.